Process for Data Collection

 We collect environmental data from our manufacturing, R&D, and distribution facilities throughout the world.

 Bristol-Myers Squibb conducts two types of review and verification of our Environmental Health and Safety performance.
-We contract with a third party to assess the elements and performance of our corporate EHS evaluation process.
+We contract with a third party to assess the elements and performance of our corporate EHS audit process.
 This assessment provides an independent opinion about our program’s ability to provide competent, reliable and objective information about Bristol-Myers Squibb’s compliance programs and EHS performance.

 The assessment includes document reviews, data collection, site visits and interviews with key personnel within our company.